bprollinson/ripal/README.md

 * For each production in the context-free grammar
   * For any non-terminal node directly followed by a terminal node, store the first character of the terminal node in the mapping as belonging to the follow of the non-terminal node
   * For any non-terminal node followed by a series of non-terminals that go to epsilon, then a terminal node, store the first character of the terminal node in the mapping as belonging to the follow of the non-terminal node
-  * For any non-terminal node directly followed by a non-terminal node, store the first set of the second non-terminal node (excluding epsilon) as belonging to the follow of the first non-terminal node
+  * For any non-terminal node directly followed by a non-terminal node, store the first set of the second non-terminal node (excluding epsilon) in the mapping as belonging to the follow of the first non-terminal node
-  * For any non-terminal node directly followed by aseries of non-terminals that go to epsilon, then a non-terminal node, store the first set of the second non-terminal node (excluding epsilon) as belonging to the follow of the first non-terminal node
+  * For any non-terminal node directly followed by aseries of non-terminals that go to epsilon, then a non-terminal node, store the first set of the second non-terminal node (excluding epsilon) in the mapping as belonging to the follow of the first non-terminal node
-* ...
+* While there still exists some follow in the subsequent form to propagate
+  * For each production ending in a non-terminal, store the follow set of the left-hand non-terminal node as belonging to the final right-hand non-terminal
+  * For each production ending in a sequence of non-terminals that go to epsilon proceeded by another non-terminal, store the follow set of the left-hand non-terminal node as belonging to that non-terminal
 * Return the mapping

 ### Step 4: Attempt to Match String using Parse Table (LL1)